Outdoor dining and footpath trading

 The City of Ballarat has waived outdoor dining fees until June 2022.
 Once your outdoor dining permit is approved, it will be valid until July 2023.

 There will also be no cost for a planning permit application fee associated with permits for liquor licensing extensions within outdoor dining areas.

 Additionally, City of Ballarat will cover the cost of public liability coverage for those not insured for this activity, until further notice.

 Apply for Temporary Advertising Signage permit

-Permits are not transferable.
-You will need to submit a new application if there is a Change of Licensee.
+You will need to submit a new application if there is a change of licensee.

 Do I need a COVIDSafe Plan?